 Response:

+111621-FAI 15 4.20 Project Plans are enclosed

 Request for Production #5: Produce a complete copy of all cost estimates that were prepared in relation to right-of-way acquisition for the Project.

 Response:

+An RE 101 is enclosed

 Request for Production #6: Produce a complete copy of all appraisals obtained by Plaintiff in relation to Plaintiff’s right-of-way acquisitions for the Project excluding those obtained for the Subject Property.

 Response:

+111621 FAI 158 4.20 ALL VA’s/Appraisals of Project Acquisitions are enclosed

 Request for Production #7: Produce a complete copy of the Notice of Intent to Acquire and Good Faith Offer Plaintiff served upon Defendants in relation to the Project and the Subject Property; including, but not limited to, the plan letter attachment, colorized right-of-way plans, and any other enclosures or attachments.